ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter2.md

 ---
-title: Chapter 2.
-Basic Linear Regression
+  title: "Chapter 2.
+Basic Linear Regression"
-description: >-
-  This chapter considers regression in the case of only one explanatory variable.
+  description: "This chapter considers regression in the case of only one explanatory variable.
 Despite this seeming simplicity, many deep ideas of regression can be developed in this framework.
 By limiting ourselves to the one variable case, we can illustrate the relationships between two variables graphically.
-Graphical tools prove to be important for developing a link between the data and a predictive model.
+Graphical tools prove to be important for developing a link between the data and a predictive model."
+  v2: true

 ---
 ## Correlation